Heavy Lifting: Background

 In March 2022, guitarist Wayne Kramer announced that a new MC5 album would be released later in the year, along with a U.S. tour under the name We Are All MC5.
 He later confirmed that the album would be released in Spring 2024.
 Kramer died in February 2024 from pancreatic cancer, as the album was nearing completion.
-The album features several guest musicians, including MC5 drummer Dennis Thompson, Slash, Tom Morello, William Duvall, and Vernon Reid.
+The album features several guest musicians, including MC5 drummer Dennis Thompson (posthumously), Slash, Tom Morello, William Duvall, and Vernon Reid.